 When you’re not using the Beats Flex, you can snap the earbuds together magnetically, which makes it a little more manageable.
 The magnetic earbuds aren’t just for organization: they also pause your music when snapped together.
 Music playback immediately resumes when they’re separated, too.
 If you separate the buds when you receive an incoming call, the headset automatically answers the call.
 Although this is neat, I disabled it to avoid accidentally picking up spam calls.
 This isn’t as handy as having integrated proximity sensors like the AirPods, but it’s still useful.

 No matter what operating systems run your life, you won’t have any issues with playback or connection stability.
 In order to switch between devices, you will have to take the time to enter your phone’s Bluetooth settings.
 You must manually disconnect from the current device, before connecting to the desired device.
 This isn’t an issue if you live in the Apple ecosystem thanks to the W1 chip, but for the rest of us, that time adds up quickly.

 The earbuds allow for a decent fit, but it’s not great.
 Sure, they don’t fall out, but they always feel like they’re about to.
 To remedy this Beats includes a few extra pairs of ear tips for a better fit.

 The connection strength of the Beats Flex is great, especially when compared to its true wireless counterparts.
-These buds are rocking Bluetooth 5.0 and support the SBC and AAC Bluetooth codecs.
-This might pose some issue if you’re on an Android device, our testing shows AAC has its issues with the OS, but this depends on your hardware.
+This rocks Bluetooth 5.0 and supports the SBC and AAC Bluetooth codecs.
+This might pose some issues if you’re on an Android device, our testing shows AAC has its issues with the OS, but this depends on your hardware.
 The lack of aptX support is frustrating, but AAC is perfectly acceptable at this price point.